tomjoht/learnapidoc/_docs/processes_and_methodology/docsapis_managing_small_doc_requests.md

 ## Closing the ticket

 When you're finished with the work, ask the requester to resolve the ticket.
 This indicates their acceptance of the work.
-Then push the change live into production by merging your feature branch into production.
+Then make the change live by merging your feature branch into production.
 Afterward, delete the feature branch.

 If the ticket doesn't require any review (e.g., fixing a broken link), you can just push the content to prod and let the reviewer know.